ceramicstudio/js-composedb/website/docs/api/commands/cli.model.md

 Load the contents of a model stream with a given ID.

-You should use this command to check if an existing model found through [Composites Discovery](../../data-modeling-concepts.mdx#composites) has the fields you need.
+You should use this command to check if an existing model found through [Model Catalog](../../guides/data-modeling/model-catalog) has the fields you need.

 ```
 USAGE